Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 ## Changelog
 <h3>3.1.0</h3>
-1. Human NPC included, Thanks to Horen for his assets :) <br>
+1. 12 Unique Human NPC included, Thanks to Horen for his assets :) <br>
-2. There are 12 Unique Human NPCs you can see the config for the full name.
-Some are not used because they use AOE attacks that may hurt the player and surrounding structures.
-You can use them if you want by editing the config <br>
+2. Different villagers found in different biomes.<br>
+3. Villagers can be found in huts and rarely in the wild. <br>
+4. Villagers of Plains can generate shields to protect itself and nearby <br>
+5. Villagers of mistland can generate shields as well as spray yellow smoke to heal themselves and nearby allies. <br>
 3. Villagers should stare at the player less when working and do it's tasks more consistently.<br>
 4. Villager can only do one type of work now.
 This is because works were conflicting and causing serious bugs. <br>
 5. Working villagers will not fight.
 This is the side effect of making them not stare at the player and stand idle.
 Be sure to place a defense villager close by
+6. Villagers
 <h3>3.0.1</h3>
 1. Added config option for resources needed to upgrade villagers.
 As well as others config settings.
 Make sure to check out the config for full info :)<br>
 2. Wanderer's (Villagers found in the wild) stats will have stats scaled based on the biome it was found at.
 (Configurable)<br>